- ANTI-MONEY LAUNDERING AND COUNTERING FINANCING OF TERRORISM

 Anti-Money Laundering and Countering Financing of Terrorism in the Real Estate Sector.
 A video by the Department of Internal Affairs for the New Zealand Real Estate Sector Roadshow, November 2018:

-This guideline is designed to help clarify the meaning of the phrase "in the ordinary course of business" in the definition of financial institution and designated non-financial business or profession for the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
+This guidance is designed to assist businesses to interpret the meaning of the phrase “ordinary course of business,” referred to in the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.

-The guideline is designed to help reporting entities develop their AML/CFT programme as required under section 56 of the AML/CFT Act.
+The guidance is designed to help reporting entities develop their AML/CFT programme as required under section 56 of the AML/CFT Act.

 Developing an AML/CFT programme is the next step after conducting a risk assessment.
 It involves developing the procedures, policies and controls to manage and mitigate money laundering and terrorism financing risks.
 A reporting entities AML/CFT programme must be based on their risk assessment.